 We appreciate any additional help you can provide to our kitchen as we offer “to-go” lunches at this time.
 Adding a fruit cup, a snack, and a water bottle to a gallon bag with two (2) individually bagged sandwiches, helps our kitchen staff very much.
 Our neighbors love having dessert also!

-OPERATION SANDWICH: Assemble 100-600 sandwiches off-site.
+DAY SERVICES CENTER OPERATION SANDWICH: Assemble 100-600 sandwiches off-site to be served for lunch at our Day Services Center.
 Click here to sign up.

 - Use either white or soft whole wheat sandwich bread, no heels, please.